 Bear in mind that during daytime, if you have a window behind you as you face the camera, your face will be in shadow.
 Similarly, your room lighting may seem to be OK, but your webcam may see it differently.
 It’s best to test this out first.

 Think about how you want to be ‘framed’ by the camera.
 The most typical format for a Zoom session is ‘head and shoulders’, though in counselling, many people find it more comfortable to sit a little further back from the camera.
-If you’re not sure, ask your counsellor for a bit of time during the first session to get your set-up just right.

 9 Alerts, messages, calls

 Whether using a mobile device or a laptop or desktop, it is advisable to block out any alerts from popping up on screen during your session – and make sure that your phone won’t be ringing either.